 Established in 1994, the Dr. N.N.
 Oweida Lecture in Journalism Ethics is supported by an endowment from Margaret L. Oweida in memory of her husband, the late Dr. N.N.
-Oweida, a surgeon from New Kensington, Pa.
+Oweida, a surgeon from New Kensington, Pennsylvania.
 The lecture focuses on journalism ethics, and previous visitors for the lecture have focused on theoretical and practical challenges that face journalists every day in regard to ethics.

 Oweida Lecture in Journalism Ethics

-Mark Russell, executive editor of Memphis Commercial Appeal, will be the featued speaker for the annual Oweida Lecture in Journalism Ethics.
+Mark Russell, executive editor of Memphis Commercial Appeal, will be the featured speaker for the annual Oweida Lecture in Journalism Ethics.
 Russell has served in the role since June 2017.
 He was previously head of opinion/engagement for the USA Today Network-Tennessee as well as managing editor and news director for the Commercial Appeal.

 March 19, 2014

 “Truth and Trust in the 21st Century”